galongoria/factiva/README.md

-#### 2. __Optional – only necessary if you want to contribute__ \n Create a `.env` file containing your eid password.
+#### 2. __Optional – only necessary if you want to contribute__

+#### Create a `.env` file containing your eid password.
 If you need help with this and are a UT student, please contact me using the email at the bottom of the instructions.

 ## Usage: